Distance 1.7 miles

 Map Ordnance Survey Explorer OL1

-This short walk takes you through the beautiful area around Wyming Brook Nature Reserve.
+This beautiful Wyming Brook Walk takes you through the lovely area around Wyming Brook Nature Reserve.
 The route follows the course of the picturesque brook as it tumbles through a wooded ravine over mossy rocks, criss-crossed by a series of pretty wooden footbridges.
 It then follows wide, level, wooded bridleways back to the start point.

-2. Once at the top of the steps turn left, taking the footpath signed to Rivelin Dams.
+2. After crossing the stream turn left, taking the footpath signed to Rivelin Dams.
 Follow this well-marked path beside Wyming Brook as it criss-crosses the stream via a series of wooden footbridges, sometimes walking to the left of the water and sometimes to the right.
 This beautiful route is uneven in places as tree roots grow across the path, so do take care.